basho/basho_docs/source/languages/en/riak/ops/advanced/deletion.md

 There are three possible settings:

-* `keep` --- Disables tombstone removal; protects against an edge case in which an object is deleted and recreated on the owning nodes while a fallback is either down or awaiting handoff
+* `keep` --- Disables tombstone removal; protects against an edge case in which an object is deleted and recreated on the owning [[vnodes|Riak Glossary#vnode]] while a fallback is either down or awaiting handoff
 * `immediate` --- The tombstone is removed as soon as the request is received.
 * Custom time interval --- How long to wait until the tombstone is removed (the default is to `3s`, i.e. to wait 3 seconds)